distribworks/dkron/README.md

 You can use Dcron to run the most important part of your company, scheduled jobs.

+## Status

+Currently Dcron is under heavy development and should be considered alpha stage.

+Said that, I encourage you to try it, it's very easy to use, see how it works for you and report any bugs [creating an issue](https://github.com/victorcoder/dcron/issues) in the github project.

 ## Quick start

 First, download a pre-built Dcron binary for your operating system or [compile Dcron yourself](#developing-dcron).